 The damage caused by a tragic fire in April 2019 means that visitors cannot go inside, but its stunning French Gothic architecture can still be appreciated from the outside.

 There are also a number of other famous Parisian spots nearby.
+Head to Sainte-Chapelle to view the most incredible stained-glass windows in a gothic church.
 Check out Shakespeare and Company, an English bookstore across the street frequented by famous authors like Ernest Hemingway.

 You can also enjoy a view of the Seine river from the oldest standing bridge in Paris, Pont Neuf.
 Finally, check out Hôtel de Ville on your way to the metro.
 It’s Paris’ main city hall and the architecture is amazing.

 Popular Paris Tours

 Not ready to book a tour?
 Find out if Paris tours are worth it.

 Located in the 6th arrondissement of Paris, between Notre Dame (your last stop) and the Eiffel Tower (your next stop), the Luxembourg Gardens is about a 15 to 20-minute walk from Notre Dame.